mattgray/cv/matt-gray-cv.md

 *   **7digital** (London)

-    7digital provides digital music catalogue, download and streaming services to a wide variety of B2B clients and direct to consumers through 7digital.com.
-Central to it's B2B offering is the 7digital API.
+    7digital provides digital music catalogue, download and streaming services to a wide variety of B2B clients via an HTTP api, as well as direct to consumers through 7digital.com.

     *Systems Administrator*, May 2014 - present